Frequently Asked Questions

 How can I get a Stanford student volunteer to help out at our organization or project?

-Please visit our web section for community.
+Please visit our web section for community partners.
 You can find answers to this question as well as other relevant information.

 As an alumnus/alumna, how can I re-connect to the Haas Center?